-defaultColumns The default number of columns.
-This value is used when neither the width nor the height of the List widget is specified or when forceColumns is True . depth The depth of this widget's window. destroyCallback All functions on this list are called when this widget is destroyed. font The text font to use when displaying the list , when the international resource is false . fontSet The text font set to use when displaying the list , when the international resource is true . forceColumns Forces the default number of columns to be used regardless of the List widget's current size. foreground A pixel value which indexes the widget's colormap to derive the color used to paint the text of the list elements. height width The height and width of this widget in pixels. insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes insensitive. internalHeight internalWidth The margin, in pixels, between the edges of the list and the correspond- ing edge of the List widget's window. list An array of text strings displayed in the List widget.
+default Columns The default number of columns.
+This value is used when neither the width nor the height of the List widget is specified or when forceColumns is True.

+destroyCallback All functions on this list are called when this widget is destroyed.

+font The text font to use when displaying the list, when the international fontSet The text font set to use when displaying the list, when the international resource is true.

+forceColumns Forces the default number of columns to be used regardless of the List widget's current size.

+foreground A pixel value which indexes the widget's colormap to derive the color used to paint the text of the list elements.

+insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes internalWidth The margin, in pixels, between the edges of the list and the corresponding edge of the List widget's window.

+list An array of text strings displayed in the List widget.
 If numberStrings is zero (the default) then the list must be NULL terminated.
-If a value is not specified for the list , then numberStrings is set to 1, and the name of the widget is used as the list , and longest is set to the length of the name of the widget.
-The list is used in place, and must be available to the List widget for the lifetime of this widget, or until it is changed with XtSet-Values or XawListChange . international This is a boolean flag, only settable at widget creation time.
-A value of false signals the widget to use pre-R6 internationalization (specifically, the lack thereof), such as using fonts for displaying text, etc. A value of true directs the widget to act in an internationalized manner, such as utilizing font sets for displaying text, etc. longest Specifies the width, in pixels, of the longest string in the current list.
-The List widget will compute this value if zero (the default) is specified.
-If this resource is set by hand, entries longer than this will be clipped to fit. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. numberStrings The number of strings in the current list.
-If a value of zero (the default) is specified, the List widget will compute it.
-When computing the number of strings the List widget assumes that the list is NULL terminated. pasteBuffer If this resource is set to True then the name of the currently selected list element will be put into CUT_BUFFER_0 . pointerColor A pixel value which indexes the widget's colormap to derive the fore- ground color of the pointer symbol specified by the cursorName resource. pointerColorBackgroun d A pixel value which indexes the widget's colormap to derive the background color of the pointer symbol specified by the cursor-Name resource.
+If a value is not specified for the list, then numberStrings is set to 1, and the name of the widget is used as the list, and longest is set to the length of the name of the widget.
+The list is used in place, and must be available to the List widget for the lifetime of this widget, or until it is changed with XtSetinternational This is a boolean flag, only settable at widget creation time.
+A value of false signals the widget to use pre-R6 internationalization (specifically, the lack thereof), such as using fonts for displaying text, etc. A value of true directs the widget to act in an internationalized manner, such as utilongest Specifies the width, in pixels, of the longest string in the current list.
+The mappedWhenManaged If this resource is True, then the widget's window will automatically be numberStrings The number of strings in the current list.
+If a value of zero (the default)